garrandall/popular-music-data/tracks/it-was-chely-wright.md

 It was cool as a breeze, it was warm to the touch
 It was never enough, it was always too much
 It did all the things love does
-That's how i knew it was
+That's how I knew it was

-You asked what i felt when you walked through the door Was it fear, was it clear, it was all that and more
+You asked what I felt when you walked through the door Was it fear, was it clear, it was all that and more

 Chorus